 JMS destinations are also typically looked up via JNDI.
 As with connection factories, destinations can be configured using special properties in the JNDI context environment.
-The property name should follow the pattern: queue.<jndi-binding> or topic.<jndi-binding>.
-The property value should be the name of the queue hosted by the Apache ActiveMQ Artemis server.
+The property name should follow the pattern: queue.<jndi-binding Or topic.<jndi-binding Inte property value should be the name of the queue hosted by the Apache ActiveMQ Artemis server.
 For example, if the server had a JMS queue configured like so:

 '''

+<address name="OrderQueue">

 <queue name="OrderQueue"/>

+</address>

 '''